ahondaorg/spacetimediffusion/README.md

 **Project description**

-Some of the latest image2image generation models are capable to convert image to different style, replace elements while maintain original image contents consistency with combining VLM(Vision Language Model).
+Some of the latest image generation models are capable to convert image to different style, replace elements while maintain original image contents consistency with combining VLM(Vision Language Model), so called image2image.
 This proof of concept project is simplified and abstracted version of such latest image2image method.
 It utilizes VLM functionality to generate image-generation prompts with different contextual framing, while preserving the content of the original image.
 To orchestrate interactions between the VLM and ComfyUI, n8n is used in this Project.